timabell/timwise.co.uk/_posts/2020-07-09-approaches-to-refactoring-and-technical-debt.md

 >
 > ~ Michael C. Feathers

+This book is heavily geared towards unpicking the difficulties in getting untested code under test in object-oriented static typed languages such as Java, C# and C++, and modifying it safely.

 ### Named techniques and related libraries

 * [Characterization testing](https://michaelfeathers.silvrback.com/characterization-testing) is the idea of creating tests to probe and demonstrate the existing behaviour of previously untested code.